andresgutgon/congreso/README.md

 Find a better way to work in local
-For now I need to open Chrome from terminal this way to fetch data from a remote API with JSONP `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome - --disable-web-security`
+For now I need to open Chrome from terminal this way to fetch data from a remote API with JSONP `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome - --disable-web-security` This is not needed.
+This issue is because i wasn´t making JSONP request.
+Now works as expected.

 And to run a simple local server with Python:
 `python -m SimpleHTTPServer`.